IFFranciscoME/IFFranciscoME/README.md

 ## 👋 Hola, This is Me

-I'm currently a Quantitative Trader *[Keyrock](https://keyrock.eu)*, also an *Associate Professor* in the **Mathematics and Physics Department** at *[ITESO](https://iteso.mx)*.
-Have a background on B.Eng in Financial Engineering and M.Sc in Data Science, my work and research interests are mainly DeFi, Explainable AI, Financial Machine Learning, Scientific Computing.
+I'm currently working in R&D and Quantitative Trading at *[Keyrock](https://keyrock.eu)*, also as an *Associate Professor* in the **Mathematics and Physics Department** at *[ITESO](https://iteso.mx)*.
+Have a background on B.Eng in Financial Engineering and M.Sc in Data Science, my work and research interests are mainly DeFi, Financial Machine Learning, Scientific & Cloud Computing.

 ## 💬 Currently teaching
 - *Market microstructure and Trading Systems* (Course:MAF1731A)
-- *Explainable/Ethical AI* (Topic-2/Course:PAP4J05A)
-- *Financial Machine Learning* (Topic-1/Course:PAP4J05A)
+- *Graduate Thesis Advisor* (Topic-1/Financial Machine Learning)
-- *Introduction to Decentralized Finance* (Topic-3/Course:PAP4J05A)

 ## <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/python/python-original.svg" alt="python" width="25" height="25"/> Python projects